Nuclear Care Partners host national day of remembrance event in Richland - NewsBreak

 Multiple cars hit by bullets after Saturday morning shooting

-Kennewick police officers were called to the 1500 block of south Olympia street after several people called to report gunshots.
+Kennewick, Wash. - Kennewick police officers were called to the 1500 block of south Olympia street after several people called to report gunshots.
 Around 1 a.m.
 Saturday morning officers immediately began to canvas the area and were able to locate a crime scene.
-Officers found several vehicles hit by bullets and collected. other...
+Officers found several vehicles hit by bullets and collected.

 Comments / 0

-Note: UPDATE: One gunshot victim confirmed outside of Shari's in Kennewick